 - He studied Law.
 (Like "Mathematics" and "Science," "Law" is written with a capital letter when it refers to the subject for study.)

 - The best way to get a bad law repealed is to enforce it strictly.
-(Abraham Lincoln)
+(US President Abraham Lincoln)